hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Uperdienam in id farm –** we spent the day in the farm

-There the translations for “tomorrow, “yesterday" and their variations:
+There the translations for “tomorrow, “yesterday” and their variations:

 **Tomorrow –** cras